 Most people sign up for Part A since it is free, but you may sign up later without penalty.
 Part D is a matter of preference.
 Part B is trickiest, due to penalties for signing up at the wrong time (permanent 10% premium increase for every incorrect year).
 Generally, you should sign up when you turn 65, or when you or your spouse retires, but if you have certain benefits such as veteran's benefits, a retiree plan (or you are still working), it may make sense for you to delay the registration.
 Check the Medicare website for details on plan B signup.

 Review your cost and coverage each year for changes.
-You can switch your coverage during the open enrollment period (2013 dates were October 1st-15th for early review and October 15th-December 7th for changes.)
+You can switch your coverage during the open enrollment period (2017 dates were October 15th-December 7th.)
 New coverage begins each January 1st.

 Medical debt is one of the leading causes of credit problems.
 Don't let unpaid medical bills ding your perfect credit score.
 You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.